19 Best Sights in Santorini (Thira), The Cyclades

 Something incorrect in this review?

 The modern Greek Orthodox cathedral is a major landmark.
 It's worth a look inside for a view of the frescoes by local artist Christoforos Asimis.
-You'll quickly note how the local priests, with somber faces, long beards, and black robes, look strangely out of place in summertime tourist-jammed Fira.
+You will quickly note how the local priests, with somber faces, long beards, and black robes, look strangely out of place in summertime tourist-jammed Fira.

 Something incorrect in this review?